 This chapter gives details on the alignment of strategic objectives and service delivery outcomes between the Municipality and the Provincial and National Governments.
-It further sets out the service delivery priorities of sector departments and public private partnership interventions planned for implementation under the First IDP Review
+It further sets out the service delivery priorities of sector departments and public private

 IDP EXECUTION

 This chapter gives deals with the organization's ability to execute its development strategy and the ultimate implementation of this IDP.
 The implementation of the IDP is dependent on the organization's financial sustainability and effective performance review and evaluation mechanisms.
 The financial plan as well as the Organisational performance management systems is outlined in detail.
 The key risks contained in the municipal risk register that might have a negative impact on service delivery and development are also outlined.
 The IDP Implementation Plan (IMAP), SDBIP and Municipal Budget for the 2020/2021 MTREF are summarized and listed as annexures to this IDP under this chapter.